Sironfoot/go-twitter-bot/README.md

 1. Build for Linux with `env GOOS=linux GOARCH=amd64 go build`.
 2. Copy the binary, `config.json`, and `tweets.json` to your server.
 3. Place the `go-bot.conf` file in the `/etc/init` directory.
-Modify username and install dir as required.
+Modify the install dir as required.
 4. (Using upstart init daemon that ships with Ubuntu) Run the cmd `start go-bot`.
 Check it's running with `ps -ef`.
 Stop the process with `stop go-bot`.